Skip To Content

 Frequently Asked Questions

-How does energy flex benefit the environment and / or energy security?
+How does using energy flexibly benefit energy security?

-If we have an energy system that is more flexible, and rewards people for shifting their energy use and using homegrown renewable energy, then as a nation, we can keep our energy supply secure.
+If we have an energy system that is more flexible, and rewards people for shifting their energy use to make better use of homegrown renewable energy, then together we can help keep our energy supply more secure and reduce costs for households.

 How can constituents get involved in energy flex?